 A lot of new parents often have unspoken expectations about what their partner should do, what each parent should provide, even basic details about domestic duties, based on their own family background.
 These expectations that haven't been communicated can lead to conflict.

-It is suggested that before having a baby, partners should certainly discuss how they will share household duties outside core working hours and how each partner will get some time out alone after their baby is born.
+It is suggested that before having a baby, partners should certainly discuss how they will share household duties outside core working hours, what the financial plans are, and how each partner will get some time out alone after their baby is born.
 This sort of planning is bound to make your relationship stronger despite new experiences and responsibilities.

 Financial preparation before having a baby:

 Although babies don't need much in the early days (even though there’s an array of products available in the market) the most difficult thing for most couples to handle is the loss of income when the baby's primary caregiver stops working, which leads to stress and tensions.